linear-mcp-server

 └── services/

-└── linearService.ts # Linear API service layer with singleton pattern
+└── linearService.ts # Linear API service with rate limiting and caching

 npm install